avimehenwal/git-refresh/README.md

 #### git-refresh

-This is a clone of avimehenwal/git-refresh, which fixes an issue with the 'find' command when run on MacOS with the latest fish (V3.5.1).
+This is a fork of avimehenwal/git-refresh, which fixes an issue with the 'find' command when run on MacOS with the latest fish (V3.5.1).

 > A plugin for [Oh My Fish][omf-link].